kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 to be bound.
 The bound assumption needs to be changed in order to work with this new workflow.

-TODO: how to handle race condition of PVCs becoming bound in the middle of running predicates?
-One possible way is to mark at the beginning of scheduling a Pod if all PVCs were bound.
-Then we can check if a second scheduler pass is needed.

 ##### Max PD Volume Count Predicate
-This predicate checks the maximum number of PDs per node is not exceeded.
-It needs to be integrated into the binding decision so that we don’t bind or provision a PV if it’s going to cause the node to exceed the max PD limit.
-But until it is integrated, we need to make one more pass in the scheduler after all the PVCs are bound.
-The current copy of the predicate in the default scheduler has to remain to account for the already-bound volumes.
+This predicate checks that the maximum number of PDs per node is not exceeded.
+It needs to be integrated into the CheckVolumeBinding predicate so that we don’t bind or provision a PV if it’s going to cause the node to exceed the max PD limit.

+When a PVC is already bound, it counts volume attach limits the same way as today.

+When a PVC is not bound, it needs to follow these steps that the CheckVolumeBinding predicate already does:
+* Find an available PV
+* Check if provisioning is possible

+If any of these steps are successful, one last check is made to see if the current node's volume attach limit plus this unbound PVC (count of 1) is valid.
+The attach limit resource name is determined from the StorageClass's provisioner name, which must equal the plugin name.
+This unbound PVC counting also needs to handle the scenario of multiple PVCs in a Pod with the same or different volume plugins.

+During the CSI migration period where you can have an in-tree plugin and CSI plugin using the same underlying resource, the in-tree resource name will be translated to use the CSI plugin resource name.

+As an optimization, the number of volumes attached per plugin per node can be cached, and updated whenever we assume volumes and pods, and whenever a pod is deleted.
+Once cached, this check could also be moved to the beginning of the predicate as well.

+Advanced scenarios such as a volume using up multiple attach points, or consuming other node resources like memory or cpu will not be considered initially.

 ##### Volume Zone Predicate
 This predicate makes sure that the zone label on a PV matches the zone label of